adonese/adonese.github.io/_posts/2020-04-03-simple-design.md

 ---
-title: Simple design: probably a good one!
+title: "Simple design: probably a good one!"
 layout: post
 ---